QA-OpenProject/Software-Tester-Career/01-Interview-Questions/03AutomationQuestions.md

     - Support for multiple browsers
     - Support for multiple OS
     - Support for parallel execution
-17. What are the disadvantages of Selenium in automation testing world?
+17. What are the disadvantages of Selenium in the automation testing world?
-    - No support for non-web based applications
+    - No support for non-web-based applications
     - Timeout or Sync issues
     - Slowness in IE
     - Limited Reporting